drittich/DnsTube/README.md

 ## Notes

 1. DnsTube only updates existing Cloudflare records.
 It will not create or remove records.
 2. Configuration is stored in a separate folder than the application, so when you updated, your configuration is preserved.
-(An exception to this is if you have chnged the port the application is host with in `appsettings.json`.)
+(An exception to this is if you have changed the port the application is host with in `appsettings.json`.)
 3. The location of your configuration file is shown in UI on the Settings page.

 ## Development